Writing Learning Outcomes (LOs)

 - It often begins with ‘Students will be able to’ or ‘Graduates will’, but you don’t need these words for course level outcomes.

-In this model, based on Bloom’s Taxonomy, each section of the pie shows an example of a learning domain from ‘Remember’, the lowest, to ‘Create’, the highest, along with appropriate action verbs.
+In this model, based on the cognitive domain of Bloom’s Taxonomy, each section of the pie shows an example of a learning domain from ‘Remember’, the lowest, to ‘Create’, the highest, along with appropriate action verbs.

 Examples in Academic Affairs